 - Through the support of Irish Aid all hospitals and 18 health centres in Shinyanga region have established systems to record all incidences of violence against women presenting at those facilities

-Irish Aid’s Tanzania Country Strategy Paper 2011-2015 (PDF - 817KB) sets out how we respond to the changing development environment in Tanzania.
+Irish Aid’s Tanzania Country Strategy Paper 2017-2021 sets out how we respond to the changing development environment in Tanzania.